 You need Use access on the source agent to clone it.

 Yes.
-If your workspace uses groups, you can choose which group to place the cloned agent in.
-If you don’t have permission to create global agents, you must select a group.
+If your workspace uses teams, you can choose which team to place the cloned agent in.
+If you don’t have permission to create global agents, you must select a team.

 If I update my public agent, do clones get updated too?